ozipi/xnt/README.md

 # hex
 hex notation related tools

-The hex notation logic for representing binary values
+The hex notation logic for representing binary values into a visual representation for the hex language

 -- logic --